How to Inspect HVAC Systems for Moisture Damage

 Why Moisture Damage Often Extends Beyond the HVAC System

-HVAC systems distribute air throughout the entire home, which means moisture problems can also spread beyond the equipment itself.
-As air moves through ducts and vents, it can carry humidity or condensation into different areas of the home.
+HVAC systems distribute air throughout the home, which means moisture problems can also show up beyond the equipment itself.
+As air moves through ducts and vents, condensation, damp insulation, or humidity imbalance can leave damage in areas that do not look directly connected to the HVAC unit at first.

 This is why moisture damage is often found in unexpected locations such as: